-If you like original beaches, you will love the beaches in the Alentejo.
+Those who like pristine beaches will definitely love the beaches in the Alentejo.
 We were there in January.
-Actually, the Alentejo beaches begin near the town of Tróia in the north of the peninsula, which separates the lagoon of Setubal from the Atlantic.
-The trip to Tróia, however, we spared us, because the place except a few hotels and Roman ruins has no special attractions.
-But worth a visit are the beaches stretching from Tróia south to Porto Covo.
+We start our journey in Evora.
+The Alentejo beaches actually begin at the city of Tróia in the north of the peninsula, which separates the Setubal lagoon from the Atlantic.
+However, we saved the drive to Tróia, as the place has no special sights apart from a few hotels and Roman ruins.
+The beaches that stretch south from Tróia to Porto Covo are worth a visit.

-We used the time we had saved instead of visiting Tróia for a stay on the beach at Comporta.
+We used the time we had saved instead of visiting Tróia to stay at the beach of Comporta.
 This place consists of only a few houses and is located about fifteen kilometers south of Tróia.
-Even in winter, the beach of Comporta is worth a detour.
-Boardwalks lead from the car park over the dunes to the kilometer-long wide sandy beach.
-Above the beach, there is also a beach café, which in the summer are certainly popular.
-In January, however, it is closed.
+Even in winter, Comporta beach is worth a visit.
+Boardwalks lead from the parking lot over the dunes to the kilometer-long wide sandy beach.
+There is also a beach café above the beach, which is sure to be popular in summer.
+However, it is closed in January.
 However, it offers beautiful photo opportunities with its blue-painted wooden walls.
-In any case, from this beach you can look out onto the immensity of the Atlantic Ocean.
+In any case, from this beach you can see the infinity of the Atlantic.
 An uplifting feeling!

 The next day we drive south to Porto Covo.
 There the beaches look different.
 While we have seen only long sandy beaches, we find here small sandy bays protected by steep cliffs.
 At their foothills in the sea, the waves break, which roll over the Atlantic.
 Porto Covo is also within easy reach of Lisbon.
 From there you will private day trips to the southwest coast * offered.
 You can also do well in this region hiking on the fishing path Portugal along the coast.

 Porto Covo - Beaches in the Alentejo on the rocky coast